SPECIAL PROMOTION

 WWII/U.S. INVASION OF JAPAN/A-BOMB DECISION MILITARY FILES

-118 pages of U.S. military files covering the final months of the war with Japan, archived on CD-ROM.
+118 pages of U.S. military files covering the final months of the war with Japan.
 Documents cover U.S. invasion of Japan planning and the A-Bomb decision.

 Files show the MacArthur/Nimitz rivalry over command control and military planners' sensitivity about confronting President Truman over casualty estimates, a total estimate of roughly "a quarter of a million."